Examine the center and spread of the distribution. Assess how the sample size may affect the appearance of the stem-and-leaf plot.

 Skewed data and multi-modal data indicate that data may be nonnormal.
 Outliers may indicate other conditions in your data.

-The following stem-and-leaf plots are skewed.
+These stem-and-leaf plots illustrate skewed data.
 The stem-and-leaf plot with right-skewed data shows wait times.
 Most of the wait times are relatively short, and only a few wait times are long.
 The stem-and-leaf plot with left-skewed data shows failure time data.
 A few items fail immediately and many more items fail later.

-Some analyses assume that your data come from a normal distribution.
-If your data are skewed (nonnormal), read the data considerations topic for the analysis to make sure that you can use data that are not normal.
+If you know that your data are not naturally skewed, investigate possible causes.
+If you want to analyze severely skewed data, read the data considerations topic for the analysis to make sure that you can use data that are not normal.

 Try to identify the cause of any outliers.
-Correct any data-entry errors or measurement errors.
+Correct any data entry errors.
 Consider removing data values that are associated with abnormal, one-time events (special causes).
 Then, repeat the analysis.

 If you have additional information that allows you to classify the observations into groups, you can create a group variable with this information.
 Then, you can create the graph with groups to determine whether the group variable accounts for the peaks in the data.